curl/everything-curl/usingcurl-downloads.md

 entire transfer.
 It means that curl might use higher transfer speeds in short bursts, but over time it uses no more than the given rate.

-Also note that curl never knows what the maximum possible speed is - it will simply go as fast as it can and is allowed.
+Also note that curl never knows what the maximum possible speed is—it will simply go as fast as it can and is allowed.
 You may know your connection's maximum speed, but curl does not.